zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

     - OMG, my life is doing pretty bad!
     - OMG, some random John/Jane Doe is doing better than I am
     - OMG, I'm losing my man cards recently
+    - Existential crysis :)
+## In every learning context, you'll face the ever-occuring problems with the knowledge structure reform with the upgrade of your vision, how to make the reform process more efficient?